caalador/TimeSelector/README.md

-# MyComponent Add-on for Vaadin 7
+# TimeSelector Add-on for Vaadin 7

-MyComponent is an UI component add-on for Vaadin 7.
+TimeSelector is an UI component add-on for Vaadin 7.

 ## Online demo